MaxRev-Dev/gdal.netcore/README.md

 A: It's a known issue related to the linking of the shared libraries.
 If you find any solution/workaround, please let me know.
 Currently, linker tries to find all shared libraries in the `@loader_path/`.
 It should point to the executable directory.

+#### Q: BadImageFormatException on Windows

+A: Ensure that you are using the same architecture for your project and the runtime package.
+If you are using AnyCPU, you should use only the x64 runtime package.
+See the sample project for details in [tests/MaxRev.Gdal.Core.Tests.NetFramework](tests/MaxRev.Gdal.Core.Tests.NetFramework/).

 ## About and Contacts